-5. Venue is proper in Faulkner County under Ark.
+Venue is proper in Faulkner County under Ark.
 Code Ann. §§ 4-88-115, 16-60-101(a) and (c).

 III.
-THE PARTIES
+DEFENDANT

-- 6. This enforcement action is brought by Attorney General Tim Griffin, in the name of the State of Arkansas and in the public interest pursuant to the authority granted by Ark.
-Code Ann. § 25-16-702 et seq., upon the ground that Defendant has engaged in unfair or deceptive acts and practices in or affecting commerce as declared unlawful by the Arkansas Deceptive Trade Practices Act, Ark.
-Code Ann. § 4-88-101 et seq., the Arkansas Controlled Substances Act, Ark.
-Code Ann. § 5-64-101, et seq., the Arkansas Alcohol and Drug Abuse Act, Ark.
-Code Ann. § 20-64-101 et seq., and have created a public nuisance prohibited by the common law of the State of Arkansas. - 7.
-Defendant is a corporation organized under the laws of Delaware and has its principal place of business in Arkansas, at 702 S.W.
-8th Street, Bentonville, Arkansas 72716.
-Defendant conducts business in the State of Arkansas. - 8.
-Whenever this Complaint alleges that Defendant did any act, it means that Defendant: - a.
-Performed or participated in the act; or
+7. This enforcement action is brought by Attorney General Tim Griffin, in the name of the State of Arkansas and in the public interest pursuant to the authority granted by Ark.
+Code Ann. §§ 25-16-702 et seq., upon the ground that Defendants have engaged in unfair or deceptive acts and practices in or affecting commerce as declared unlawful by the Arkansas Deceptive Trade Practices Act, Ark.
+Code Ann. §§ 4-88-101, et seq., the Arkansas Controlled Substances Act, Ark.
+Code Ann. §§ 5-64-101, et seq., the Arkansas Alcohol and Drug Abuse Act, Ark.
+Code Ann. §§ 20-64-101, et seq., and have created a public nuisance prohibited by the common law of the State of Arkansas.

+8. Defendant is a corporation organized under the laws of Ohio and has its principal place of business in Ohio, at 1014 Vine Street, Cincinnati, Ohio 45202.
+Defendant conducts business in the State of Arkansas.

+9. Whenever this Complaint alleges that Defendant did any act, it means that Defendant:

-Its subsidiaries, officers, successors in interest, agents, partners, trustees, or employees performed or participated in the act on behalf of and under the authority of Defendant.
+- a.
+Performed or participated in the act; or - Its subsidiaries, officers, successors in interest, agents, partners, trustees, or employees performed or participated in the act on behalf of and under the authority of Defendant.